 Companies use email blast marketing to promote their products and share offers.
 Most email blast marketing happens because it’s cheap and does the job of passing the message across.

-If you’ve not used an an email marketing tool before (e.g. you come from a small business), here is a step-by-step guide on how to create and send promotional emails the right way:
+If you’ve not used an email marketing tool before (e.g. you come from a small business), here is a step-by-step guide on how to do email blast the right way:

 1. Choose an Email Blast Service